Written Identity - how to make writing your website easy

 Even writing a simple business-to-business website can be painful.
 They should be easy… a shop window, a way of making prospects interested enough to get in touch.
-They end up being a hard, endless time-suck.
+They end up being an endless time-suck.

 Why does this happen?

 A new website means asking the big questions about the company’s written identity.
 Like; who are we, what do we do, why are we here?
-You start by needed to refresh the website.
-A few weeks later you find yourself awash with ideas and questions, but with no clear route out.
+To stop these questions buzzing round your head like wasps, we suggest three things:

-Bring your ideas out.
-Stick them up on the wall and stop them buzzing round your head like wasps round a cocktail.
+Stick them up on the wall and stop them buzzing round your head like wasps round a sweet cocktail.
 You’ll see gaps, stronger ideas, ones that are under-developed, things you hadn’t connected, thoughts that won’t work on the website, but will work elsewhere.
 It may feel a bit of a mess, but hopefully the buzzing has stopped.

 Now you can start to marshal these ideas and spark others.
 Here are four key questions you can work through:

 It seems counter-intuitive, but let’s start with the call to action.
 What do you want prospects to do when they get to your website?
-Should it generate leads, or showcase your opinions and successes?
+Should it generate leads, showcase your services, provide product info, include merch?

-What are your three key messages that show the benefit for your prospect?
+What are your key claims or messages that show the benefit for your prospect?
 Can you support your claims with examples, statistics, case studies?
-What do you think about industry issues?
+What are the industry hot topics and what do you think about them?
 Write more ideas down and stick them up next to your earlier thoughts.

 So it’s a website, but how will it sound and look?
-What is your tone?
+What is your tone of voice?
 Are you chatty and informal, or more corporate and polished?
 Do you want show proof in testimonials, case studies, product descriptions?
 Do you want to share resources like webinars, whitepapers, how-to videos?
 Is that what your audiences want to see?

 Hold these ideas for a week or so.
 Leave them up on the wall and let them settle.
 When you come to work through the questions again some ideas will stay and resonate, others will have dropped away.